 COMMERCIAL INSURANCE (US)

-For more information, click here to view our Commercial Casualty Insurance video highlight.
+For more information, click here to view our Commercial Insurance video highlight.

-Contributor: Adrian Smith, Managing Director, Broker, Casualty, Burns & Wilcox Brokerage, Chicago, Illinois
+Contributors: George Paull, Associate Managing Director, Broker, Casualty, Burns & Wilcox Brokerage, Scottsdale, Arizona; and Yuri Petrasz, Manager, Commercial Insurance, Burns & Wilcox, Chicago, Illinois

 PROFESSIONAL LIABILITY (US)